lit/lit.dev/packages/lit-dev-content/site/docs/v1/tools/publish.md

 ## Publishing to npm

-To publish your component to npm, [see the instructions on contributing npm packages](https://docs.npmjs.com/packages-and-modules/contributing-packages-to-the-registry).
+To publish your component to npm, <a href="https://docs.npmjs.com/packages-and-modules/contributing-packages-to-the-registry" target="_blank" rel="noopener">see the instructions on contributing npm packages</a>.

 Your package.json configuration should have both the `main` and `module` fields: